daniel-lerch/korga/docs/architecture.md

 #### Responsibility: Deliver emails (not idempotent on abort)

-`EmailDeliveryHostedService.ExecuteOnce`
+`EmailDeliveryJobController.ExecuteJob`
 - Fetch mailqueue and send
-- Decreasing priority with every error
+- Might use a decreasing priority with every error in the future

-`SmtpDeliveryService.SendAsync(MimeMessage)`
 - Could be replaced by other services for MailChimp, MailJet, MailGun, etc.
 - Resent headers might work with SMTP but especially marketing APIs work with templates and batch processing instead of inidividual emails